Back-end Engineering Articles

 Step #8 - Start using the Ruby Interactive Console (IRB) or the text editor

 This is the moment to start using the IRB or the text editor to write down your solution.
-Now you have an excellent idea about the problem.
+Now you have a really good idea about the problem.
 If not, at least you have been studying the description more in detail and trying to figure out a possible solution.
-That's something.
-Once you feel ready to start testing your assumptions about the possible answers, it is time to open the console or the text editor.
+That’s something.
+Once you feel ready to start testing your assumption about the possible answer, is time to open the console or the text editor

-Remember that the console helps you to test any problem rapidly.
-Still, if you think the situation will take a couple of lines of code, it is probably better to create the entire solution in the text editor and then execute it in the console.
+Remember that the console helps you to test any problem rapidly, but if you think the problem will take a couple of lines of code, it is probably better to create the entire solution in the text editor and then execute it in the console.

-One of the things you should start doing is printing statements with the command "puts" to see what you're returning on each step of the solution and try to catch any errors or insights about your answer and about the problem itself.
+One of the things you should start doing is printing statements with command”puts” to see what you're returning on each step of the solution and try to catch any errors or insights about your solution and about the problem itself.

 Step #9 - Solve it first via "brute force"

-In the beginning, your solution could not seem pretty professional or advanced.
-So you should not worry about it at this point.
-What you need now is to solve it and reach the expected results.
-In step number fourth, we've been talking about the results expected by the solution, so once you have the code ready or want to start printing things, it is better to start using brute force in the solution.
-Later, when we see the first examples, we'll be seeing what brute force is in detail.
+At the beginning your solution could not seem pretty professional or advanced.
+You should not worry about it at this point.
+What you need now is to solve it and achieve the expected results.
+In step numero fourth we’ve been talking about the results expected by the solution, so once you have the code ready or at least you wanna to start printing things it is better to start using brute force in the solution.
+Later when we see the first examples we’ll be seeing what brute force in detail.

-Once you have the solution and understand the problem, it might be good to refactor and do a better solution with less code or a better performance algorithm.
+Once you have the solution, and you understand the problem might be a good time to refactor and do a better solution with less code or other better performance algorithm.

 Step #10- Review the time & space complexity

-You have the solution ready; that's awesome!
-Now it's time to review the time and space complexity and comment on what you think it is.
-For instance, if you believe the time is O(n) and space is O(log(n)), just put that in comments inside your solution and try to explain to yourself why it is.
-It's a fantastic exercise to start testing your knowledge about time and space complexity.
+You have the solution ready, that's awesome!
+Now it's time to Review the time abd space complexity and put in comments what I think it is.
+For instance, if you think the time is O(n) and space is O(log(n)) just put that in comments inside your solution and try to explain for yourself why that is.
+It’s an amazon exercise to start testing your knowledge about time and space complexity

-If you don't know your solution's time or space complexity, please refer and re-study (our past blog posts) the subject a little bit, or even go to the internet and figure out the proper notation for your case.
+If you don’t know what time or space is for your answer, please refer to re-study the subject a little bit, or even go to the internet and try to figure out what's the right notation for your case.

-I'm pretty sure that with these 10 steps, you can start solving coding challenges in a more structured and organized way.
-This is really good for you because you don't have to struggle, as I worked in the past, trying to figure out the best strategy to solve coding challenges.
-Obviously, we're not talking about solving the algorithms themselves, but this is an excellent framework to ace and approach the solutions.
+I’m pretty sure that with these 10 steps you can start solving coding challenges in a more structured and organized way.
+This is really good for you, because you don’t have to struggle as I was trying to figure out the best strategy to solve coding challenges.
+Obviously here we’re not talking about how to solve the algorithms itself, but the framework to ace and approach the solutions.
 It doesn't matter the complexity.

-Later, we'll have coding challenges to solve to practice this framework.
+Later we’ll have coding challenges to solve, so we can practice this framework.

 Thanks for reading